-Charge-coupled devices, or CCDs, are used for frequently as camera sensor in microscope systems.
+Charge-coupled devices, or CCDs, are frequently used as camera sensor in microscope systems.
 These devices work by capturing the photons that are reflected off of an object and converting them into an image.